llama-risk/aave-research/research/2024-05-16_tbtc_addendum.md

 ### 4.3.1 Understanding the Oracle

 A Chainlink price feed has been introduced since our original report.
 The [tBTC/USD](https://data.chain.link/feeds/ethereum/mainnet/tbtc-usd) contract was created on [March 14th, 2024](https://etherscan.io/address/0x8350b7De6a6a2C1368E7D4Bd968190e13E354297) and had a 2% deviation threshold or 24-hour heartbeat.
-The deviation threshold differs from ChainLink's [BTC/USD feed](https://data.chain.link/feeds/ethereum/mainnet/btc-usd), set at 0.5%. ==Additional investigation is needed to understand the rationale for setting a higher threshold on tBTC.==
+The deviation threshold differs from ChainLink's [BTC/USD feed](https://data.chain.link/feeds/ethereum/mainnet/btc-usd), set at 0.5%.
+Current [ChainLink adapter](https://etherscan.io/address/0x230E0321Cf38F09e247e50Afc7801EA2351fe56F) for WBTC on Aave V3 uses a combinaison of WBTC/BTC (2% threshold) and BTC/USD (0.5% threshold).
+In this context, the tBTC/USD price feed may compare favorably.

 The price feed is currently categorized as a "[Medium Market Risk](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1&search=tbt)" price feed.
 The Chainlink risk assessment indicates that the feed "delivers a market price for assets that show signs of liquidity-related risk or other market structure-related risk."
 This means that tBTC has enough historical data for Chainlink to conduct a sufficient risk assessment.